 How to Clone Using HTTPS in Git?

-Cloning is a very popular theme in science fiction literature and movies.
-Just look at one of the most famous brands, Star Wars and II episode of that saga – Attack of the Clones.
+Cloning a repository is a very popular theme in science fiction literature and movies.
+Just look at one of the most famous brands, Star Wars, and the second episode of that saga, Attack of the Clones.
 This topic is also relevant in the real world, and probably everyone has heard of Dolly the sheep, the first cloned mammal.
-Since then, mankind has managed to clone, among others a horse, a pig, or a dog.
-But that’s not what we’re going to discuss today.
-We will focus on something else, after all, it is the IT world that interests us the most.
-Today we are going to learn something new about cloning the Git repository!
+Since then, mankind has managed to clone, among others, a horse, a pig, or a dog.
+But that’s not what we’re going to discuss today…

 Discovering HTTPS

 Now let’s move on to the clue of the program, which is the question posed at the beginning of the article.
-Our repository, such as Bitbucket, is available on the web at a specific address and the HTTP request allows us to download such a page and display it in the browser.
+Our repository, such as Bitbucket, is available on the web at a specific address, and the HTTP request allows us to download such a page and display it in the browser.
 This existing repository address is also the one used by Git.
 We need it because it is one of the parameters (and the only required one) of the clone function.
-How to clone github repository?
-To clone an existing git repository we just need to type such command:
+How to clone a GitHub repository?
+To clone an existing git repository, we just need to type the command.
+See the example below:

 git clone <REPOSITORY_ADDRESS>

-Cloning a repository can be done using the command line.
+Cloning a git repository can be done using the command line.

 Let’s check it on the example of the most popular repository on GitHub.
-Specifically, it is freeCodeCamp, which has over 326k stars and over 26k forks.
-A git repo like this is crucial for collaboration, as it allows multiple developers to work on the same project simultaneously.
+Specifically, it is freeCodeCamp, which has over 427k stars and over 41.4k forks.
+A repo like this is crucial for collaboration, as it allows multiple developers to work on the same project simultaneously.

-To do a clone with HTTPS, just go to the location where the repo is to be placed in the terminal and enter the following instructions:
+To do a git clone HTTPS command, just go to the location where the git repo is to be placed in the terminal and enter the following instructions:

 git clone https://github.com/freeCodeCamp/freeCodeCamp.git

-Git clone creates a new local directory for the repository.
+Git clone creates a new local directory for the git repo.
 The local repository will be cloned to the local machine, allowing developers to manage their working copies of the project.

 And that’s all.
-This can take a while as this particular project is quite sizable and Git has to download everything locally.
-However, when everything is successful, the repository will be cloned and we can start working on it.
-It is also worth paying attention to the suffix .git – it is not required and the address without it is also considered valid.
+This can take a while, as this particular project is quite sizable and Git has to download everything to a local computer.
+However, when everything is successful, the git repo will be cloned, and we can start working on it.
+It is also worth paying attention to the suffix .git – it is not required, and the address without it is also considered valid.

-git clone whith HTTPS – personal access token
+git clone using HTTPS – personal access token

-To freely use such a cloned repository, i.e. to perform pull and push operations, we must enter our password each time to verify the connection.
+To freely use such a cloned repository, i.e., to perform pull and push operations, we must enter our password each time to verify the connection.
 This can be cumbersome, so Git configuration allows you to remember the credentials.
-To do this, we need to set the appropriate value of the attribute credential.helper in the local Git configuration.
-I will just add that this option exists since version 1.7.10, so since 2012, which is quite a long time.
+To do this, we need to set the appropriate value of the attribute credential. helper in the local Git configuration.
+I will just add that this option has existed since version 1.7.10, so since 2012, which is quite a long time.

 git config credential.helper ‘cache ==timeout=3600’